forcepusher/forcepusher/README.md

 3 weeks of pure suffering and you're ready for a true/actual AI future, it'll pay off in less than a year.
 Our videocards can not only run games, but write somewhat useful code now.
 That's pretty cool right?

+And if part of your job or pipeline can actually be replaced by a parrot - maybe it should be replaced.

 ### More Unity packages:
 - [com.bananaparty.touchinput](https://github.com/forcepusher/com.bananaparty.touchinput)
 - [com.bananaparty.websocketclient](https://github.com/forcepusher/com.bananaparty.websocketclient)